 Computer buyers may yet move to hybrids if hardware companies can convinced them there’s extra value to justify the cost.

 Help for this has come from an unexpected direction.
-Apple’s positioning and marketing of its two iPad Pro models goes a long way to making the case for hybrid PCs. iPad Pros are still more tablet than PC.
+Apple’s positioning and marketing of two iPad Pro models goes a long way to making the case for hybrid PCs. iPad Pros are still more tablet than PC.
 But they also have a lot in common with the best detatchable Windows hybrids.